 Ms. Mir has served as President of the South Central Committee of the Aging Life Care Association which covers Texas, Louisiana, Oklahoma, and Arkansas.

-Lina Supnet-Zapata, MBA, CTXG, CMC, is an Aging Life Care Professional Lina with more than 25 years of experience in the healthcare industry.
+Lina Supnet-Zapata, MBA, CTXG, CMC, TxCG is an Aging Life Care Manager – Advanced Professional.
+Lina has more than 30 years of experience in the healthcare industry.
 As Community Educator and Area Director for ten years in the hospice industry, she worked with families and health care providers educating and advocating for increased awareness and better understanding of issues that emerge during end of life care.